The Train Ride

 On the way, be sure to look for the nests of the giant osprey and the big beaver hutches in the wetlands!
 Enjoy exceptional views of wetland marshes, glacial erratic including massive boulders, and river and stream crossings.
 While traveling and working on this stretch of the line, we have also observed many forms of wildlife, including blue herons, bald eagles, moose, deer, snapping turtles, and even bears!

-The current traveling time is roughly 90 minutes and traverses a 13-mile section of the restored railroad.
+The current traveling time is roughly 1h and 45 minutes and traverses a 6-mile section of the restored railroad, a 12 mile round trip.

 At the core of the Downeast Scenic Railroad Project is the rehabilitation of the Washington Junction/Ellsworth to Green Lake section of the Calais Branch Line to create a 24-mile round-trip excursion ride.
 Other project components include the construction of storage/repair facility at Washington Junction.